aanciaes/secure-redis-proxy/README.md

 ## How to Run

-1. A Redis server must be running.
-To quickly deploy a Redis server using Docker use `docker run -d -p 6379:6379 redis:6.0.3`.
+1. Make sure to have a Redis Server running.
+To deploy a local Redis Server check out the [Deploy a Local Redis Server](#deploy-a-local-redis-server) bellow.
 2. Navigate to `src/main/resources/application.conf` and change the configuration at will.
 3. `./gradlew clean build`
 4. `./gradlew run`